obvionaoe/dark/README.md

 ### Applying the themes

-Firstly, find the service you wish to apply the theme to
+First, find the service you wish to apply the theme to

 ![](images/find.png)